mozilla-l10n/localizer-documentation/tools/fluent/basic_syntax.md

 While in most cases messages will have a single value, it’s also possible to define multiple **variants**: different values, each one associated to a key, that can be selected when referencing the message ID from another message.
 Unlike selectors, the message doesn’t depend on the value of an external variable or function.

-This can be useful, for example, to translate according to grammatical case or gender.
+This can be useful, for example, to adapt a message to different grammatical cases.
 The following example combines a private message (`-creature-elf`) and variants.

 In English: